hermannheringer/facet4windows/README.md

 When trying to change a specific key when using an Azure Active Directory account.

-The problem is easily worked around by performing this modification manually using Regedit.
+The problem is easily worked around by performing this modification manually using `Regedit`.

 ## **Undo changes**